Automating-GIS-processes/Lesson-3-Geocoding-Spatial-Queries/Lesson/Lesson-3-hints.md

 - Think about the type of spatial join you want to execute.
 See available options in: [Geopandas documentation] (http://geopandas.org/mergingdata.html#spatial-joins)

 ### Grouping data
-Use the `.groupby()` function, which groups each set of data into separate `GeoDataFrames` stored in a `DataFrameGroupBy` object.
+Use the `.groupby()` function, which groups each set of data into separate `GeoDataFrames` stores them in a `DataFrameGroupBy` object.
 More information can be found under Lesson 2 Pro tips:
 [Grouping data] (https://automating-gis-processes.github.io/2016/Lesson2-geopandas-basics.html#grouping-data)